joao-zanetti/Pthreads---Multiplication-of-square-matrices/README.md

 # (Pthreads) Multiplication of square matrices

-mulmatrix.c:
+#h1mulmatrix.c:
 Multiplication of two square matrix in parallel, with order N.
 (mNxN * vNxN).

-To compile the code:
+##h2 To compile the code:
 gcc mulmatrix.c -o mulmatrix -pthread

-To run the code:
+##h2 To run the code:
 ./mulmatrix

-Details:
+##h2Details:
-Inside the code, change at the beginning of the file the defines.
+Inside the code, edit the numbers of defines at the beginning of the file, with numbers whatever you want.

 example:<br/>
 ```